General Employer Action Plan

 • (1)

-Number of female employees: The percentage of female employees in career-track positions is low (10 percent).
-This is due to the low number of female students majoring in civil engineering and construction, which results in a low percentage of female new graduate and mid-career hires and makes it difficult to increase the ratio of women in the hiring process.
+Number of female employees: The percentage of female employees in career-track positions is low (12.4%).
+One reason for this is the low number of female students majoring in civil engineering, which is an industry-wide trend.
+However, our challenge is to increase the percentage of women hired for new graduate and mid-career positions.

 • (2)

-Percentage of women in managerial positions: about 2 percent, which is lower than the “average percentage of female workers in managerial positions by industry” (academic research, professional and technical services: 7.6 percent) according to a survey by the Ministry of Health, Labour and Welfare.
+Percentage of women in managerial positions: Although the percentage of women in managerial positions has almost doubled from 2% at the time the previous action plan was established (2022) to 3.8%, it is still considerably lower than the “average percentage of female workers in managerial positions by industry” (academic research, professional and technical services: 9.1%) according to a survey by the Ministry of Health, Labour and Welfare.
+Our challenge is to create a work environment in which female employees in career-track positions can aspire to managerial positions.

 • (3)